grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

 Now, imagine that we want to ship a trial version of the application with some features disabled, one of which is importing a database.
 One of the things we need to do is to display a message saying that this is a trial version and that the import feature is locked.
-We can do this by extracting an interface from class `FriendlyMessages` and implement this interface in a new class that is used when the application is run as the trial version.
+We can do this by extracting an interface from class `FriendlyMessages` and implement this interface in a new class used when the application is run as the trial version.
 The extracted interface looks like this:

 ```csharp
 public interface Messages